-• Consistent with §280.40(a)(3) and §280.45(b)(1) and (c) of the federal rule, added operation and maintenance requirements for release detection equipment.
-Except as follows, the requirements are the same as in the federal rule.

-- Specified that tests must be performed by a certified service provider.
+- Consistent with §280.40(a)(3) and §280.45(b)(1) and (c) of the federal rule, added operation and maintenance requirements for release detection equipment.
+Except as follows, the requirements are the same as in the federal rule: - Specified that tests must be performed by a certified service provider.
 The federal rule does not specify who may perform the tests. - Specified that tests must be reported.
 The federal rule does not require reporting. - Specified that schedules of required calibration and maintenance must be maintained for as long as the equipment is used.
-The federal rule requires such records to be maintained for five years.
+The federal rule requires such records to be maintained for five years. - Specified that testing of release detection equipment must begin upon installation (for systems installed after effective date) or either two or three years after effective date (for systems installed on or before effective date) based on whether the facility compliance tag number is even or odd.
+The federal rule requires compliance within three years for all UST systems.

-Repairs of UST systems
+Repairs of UST system components

-- Consistent with definition of "repair" in §280.12 of the federal rule, clarified that "repairs" include any action to restore to proper operating condition any UST system component that is not operating properly. - Consistent with §280.33(a) of the federal rule, updated the codes of practice that may be used to comply with requirements for performing repairs. - Added requirement that flow restrictors in vent lines needing repairs may not be used to comply with the overfill prevention requirements and must be replaced with another type of overfill prevention. - Consistent with §280.21(b)(1)(ii) of the federal rule, added requirement that tanks upgraded with liners must be permanently closed if the lining cannot be repaired. - Added requirement that cathodically protected tanks or piping must be tightness tested if the cathodic protection system was repaired. - Consistent with §280.33(d) of the federal rule, added requirement that repaired secondary containment areas of tanks and piping used for interstitial monitoring must be tightness tested within thirty days of the repair.
-Except as follows, the requirements are the same as in the federal rule. - Specified that tests must be performed by a certified service provider.
+- Consistent with definition of "repair" in §280.12 of the federal rule, clarified that "repairs" include any action to restore to proper operating condition any UST system component that is not operating properly. - Consistent with §280.33(a) of the federal rule, updated the codes of practice that may be used to comply with requirements for performing repairs. - Consistent with §280.33(d) of the federal rule, added requirement that repaired secondary containment areas of tanks and piping used for interstitial monitoring must be tightness tested within thirty days of the repair.
+Except as follows, the test requirements are the same as in the federal rule: - Specified that tests must be performed by a certified service provider.
 The federal rule does not specify who may perform such tests. - Specified that tests must be reported.
 The federal rule does not require reporting. - Specified that records of tests must be retained for three years (one inspection cycle).
-The federal rule does not clearly specify record retention for such tests. - Consistent with §280.33(d) of the federal rule, added requirement that repaired containment sumps used for interstitial monitoring of piping must be tested within thirty days of the repair. - Added requirement that repaired under-dispenser containment sumps must be tightness tested within thirty days of the repair even when they are not used for interstitial monitoring of piping.
-The federal rule does not require testing upon repair of such sumps. - Consistent with §280.33(f) of the federal rule, added requirement that repaired spill prevention equipment must be tested within thirty days of the repair. - Consistent with §280.33(f) of the federal rule, added requirement that repaired overfill prevention equipment must be inspected within thirty days of the repair. - Added requirement that electronic or mechanical repaired release detection equipment must be tested within thirty days of the repair.
+The federal rule does not clearly specify record retention for such tests. - Consistent with §280.33(d) of the federal rule, added requirement that repaired containment sumps used for interstitial monitoring of piping must be tested within thirty days of the repair. - Consistent with §280.33(f) of the federal rule, added requirement that repaired spill prevention equipment must be tested within thirty days of the repair. - Consistent with §280.33(f) of the federal rule, added requirement that repaired overfill prevention equipment must be inspected within thirty days of the repair. - Added requirement that electronic or mechanical repaired release detection equipment must be tested within thirty days of the repair.
 The federal rule does not require such testing upon repair.